 21strategies is a German startup that makes hedge21, an AI-based hedging platform.
 It leverages decision theory, data fusion, and AI to develop a situational picture of markets in real-time.
 Then hedge21 offers quantitative and systematic recommendations to smoothen earnings before interest and taxes (EBIT) for hedge funds.
 This allows investment managers to efficiently navigate markets and achieve better investment outcomes.
 And for corporate treasurers, hedge21 optimizes hedge decisions for foreign currency exposure.

 Denim Social improves WealthTech Customer Relationship Management (CRM)

-Discover all Financial Tech Trends, Technologies & Startups
+Discover all Fintech Industry Trends, Technologies & Startups

-The Financial Tech Trends & Startups outlined in this report only scratch the surface of trends that we identified during our data-driven innovation and startup scouting process.
-Among others, biometrics, immersive technologies, and open finance will transform the sector as we know it today.
-Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
-Get in touch to easily and exhaustively scout startups, technologies & trends that matter to you!
+The fintech trends and startups outlined in this report only scratch the surface of trends that we identified during our data-driven innovation & startup scouting process.
+Identifying new opportunities & emerging technologies to implement into your business goes a long way in gaining a competitive advantage.